splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-compose-MacOS.md

 1. Create a directory on the server for local configurations and disk buffering.
 Make it available to all administrators, for example:
 `/opt/sc4s/`.

 2. Create a `docker-compose.yml` file in your new directory, based on the provided template.
 By default, the latest container is automatically downloaded at each restart.
-As a best practice, consult this topic at the time of any new upgrade to check for any changes in the latest template unit file.
+As a best practice, consult this topic at the time of any new upgrade to check for any changes in the latest template.
 ``` yaml
 --8<---- "ansible/app/docker-compose.yml"
 ```